uktrade/data-hub-frontend/docs/Redux and Saga.md

 ### 6. reducer.js

 The reducer module is where we update our state based on what action was dispatched.
-Remember, all Redux functions must be pure, so we're making a copy of the exisitng state and updating that - not updating the state directly.
+Remember, all Redux functions must be pure, so we're making a copy of the existing state and updating that - not updating the state directly.

 ```
 // put your initial state here if needed